 Other POWs worked in rice paddies.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

 Sometime after Joseph was released from the hospital at Cabanatuan, he went out on a work detail.
-Not much is known about the detail except that it was referred to as the Army Air Group.
+Not much is known about the detail except that it was referred to as the Army Air Group, but this could be the name given to the POWs from the camp building an airfield at Cabanatuan.
 He apparently became ill while on the detail; medical records from the hospital ward at Bilibid Prison show that he was admitted on July 22, 1944, suffering from cellulitis.
-He was discharged on July 30th and returned to the work detail.
+He was discharged on July 30 and returned to the work detail.

 The same records indicate that Joseph was readmitted to the hospital ward on August 4, 1944, with beriberi.
 Because the records are in poor condition, the date of discharge is not known.
 It is known that he was sent to Cabanatuan and admitted to the hospital there on September 3, 1944, suffering from chronic arthritis.
 Medical records show that he was discharged on November 16, 1944.
 After this, he was sent to Bilibid.

 When it became apparent to the Japanese that the American military forces were about to win back the Philippines, the Japanese decided to transport the healthier POWs to Japan or another occupied country.
 On December 7th, the Japanese told the American medical staff of the prisoners to put together a list of POWs who were healthy enough to be sent to Japan.
 Joseph’s name was put on the list.